 Everyone has a different goal and everyone is going to be taking different steps to reach that goal.

 If you focus your energy into reaching your goals instead of stressing about other bloggers you’re going to be so much happier.
-There are hundreds of thousands of bloggers who are managing to be successful in a blogosphere full of follow unfollow and fake followers.
+There are tens of thousands of bloggers who are managing to be successful in a blogosphere full of follow unfollow and fake followers.
 Chances are they got there by focusing on themselves.
 And maybe they are also partaking in one of the behaviors you deem as unacceptable for bloggers.
 Well, different strokes for different folks, my friend.

 Normally I’m not one to dole out tough love, but I’ve seen so many bloggers (even some bloggers I really admire!) fall into the vicious cycle of trying to define the blogging industry as it suits them and cast shame on bloggers who do not fit their ideal mold.